-Sustainable development is economic activity or growth with due consideration given to carrying capacity and which does not reduce or deplete the resources available to future generations.
+Sustainable development is economic activity or growth with due consideration given to carrying capacity and which does not reduce or deplete the resources available to future generations. - "Carrying Capacity".

 According to the concept of carrying capacity a finite number of people can be supported without degrading the natural environment.
 The concept of carrying capacity of an ecosystem for natural populations is derived from the logistic growth curve in population ecology.

+Land Reform, Range Ecology, and Carrying Capacities in Namaqualand, South Africa.
+Benjaminsen, Tor A.; Rohde, Rick; Sjaastad, Espen; Wisborg, Poul; Lebert, Tom.
 A contribution at the interface of human ecology and political ecology, linking environmental issues to economic constraints, land rights, social justice, and values.

 Mwalyosi, R.B.B.
 "Population growth, carrying capacity and sustainable development in Southwest Masailand."
-Journal of Environmental Management 33, no. 2: 175-187.

 Wackernagel, Mathis.
 How big is our ecological footprint?
 Using the concept of appropriated carrying capacity for measuring sustainability.
-Vancouver: University of British Columbia Task Force on Planning Healthy and Sustainable Communities, 1993.
-8 p.

-Western, S. "Carrying capacity, population growth, and sustainable development: a case study from the Philippines."
-Journal of Environmental Management 27, no. 4: 364-367.
+Western, S. Carrying capacity, population growth, and sustainable development: a case study from the Philippines.